ThembaR/ThembaR/README.md

 - 👋 Hi, I’m Themba Ramokoka.
-- 👀 I’m interested in Robbotics and Computer Vision.
+- 👀 I’m interested in Robotics and Computer Vision.
 - 🌱 I’m currently learning to develop and build robot using Robot Operating System (ROS).
 - 💞️ I’m looking to collaborate on ROS development using Python in particular.
 - 📫 How to reach me: ramokokatt@gmail.com.